pmulard/echo-server/README.md

 ##  Overview
 <p>
-A TCP echo server actually consists of two servers, a client and a listener, which transmit data back and forth.
-It is a fairly simple concept - the client sends data to the listener, and the listener sends the same data immediately back to the client.
-This server uses standard in and out, so the end result is the client types into their terminal and the same text is then printed out.
+A TCP echo server is a fairly simple concept - a client sends data to a listener server, and the listener sends the same data immediately back to the client.
+In addition to the echo server, this project contains a client server using standard in and out.
+So, the end result is the client types into their terminal and the same text is then printed out again.
 It looks like this:
 </p>

 ```bash